 Step 8 Select Hardware > Add Hardware to add the network interfaces (vNICs) to the VM.

 a.
 Select Network Adapter and click Add .

 Microsoft Hyper-V adds the network adapter and highlights that hardware with the status Virtual Switch “Not Connected”.

 b.
 Select a virtual switch on the drop-down menu to place the network adapter onto it.

 Repeat these steps for each vNIC added.
 The Cisco CSR 1000V supports only the HV NETVSC vNIC type.
 The maximum number of vNICs supported is 8.

 NoteThe hot-add of vNICs is not supported with Microsoft Hyper-V, so the network interfaces need to be added before launching the VM.
-The hot-add of vNICs is not supported with Microsoft Hyper-V, so the network interfaces need to be added before launching the VM.

 After the Cisco CSR 1000V boots, you can verify the vNICs and how they are mapped to the interfaces using the show platform software vnic-if interface-mapping command.
 See the “Mapping Cisco CSR 1000V Network Interfaces to VM Network Interfaces” section.